-The school in turn is part of a lager ecosystem.
+The school in turn is part of a larger ecosystem.
 In fact, it is part of several ecosystems.
 Firstly,

 it forms part of the Educational Ecosystem, with many role-players involved from national, to

-But it is also part of the Community Ecosystem, characterised by local community, parents,
+But it is also part of the Community Ecosystem, characterized by the local community, parents,

 i.e. the Home Environment.
 A schematic portrayal of this “Child Ecosystem” may be found in

 So, the concept of an ecosystem is as wide or as narrow as you would like it to be, but the point is – we are all part of an ecosystem, and generally part of many ecosystems.

 These ecosystems are characterized by numerous explicit and implicit rules and norms that dictate how the “organisms” within them should interact with each other, and with their environment.

 In a very subtle way, our children are exposed to these ecosystems from the moment that they are born – first within the home only, then the preschool, then primary school, then secondary school, and so on.

 Simultaneously they are also exposed to other ecosystems that run in parallel to their child ecosystem, e.g. the community ecosystem, the friendship ecosystem, the religious ecosystem, the sporting ecosystem, relationships-in-general ecosystem, etc.

 Therefore, as the child grows and becomes more and more aware of the various ecosystems (seldom termed such, of course) and of the variables within these systems that have a push and pull influence on his or her life, it becomes increasingly challenging for the child to find his way among this myriad of sometimes contradictory influences.